35 Examples of Personal Goals You Need to Set (Updated 2023)

 Dump the toxic people in your life

 Like, right now.
-Friends, family, neighbours, I don’t care who they are, either get rid of them or reduce the time you need to spend with them.
+Friends, family, neighbors, I don’t care who they are; either get rid of them or reduce the time you need to spend with them.

 Toxic people are soul-sucking.
 You are not obligated to be around them.
 Ever.